Shibu, bystander extraordinary

 A few years ago we became aware that there was a great, unmet need for this sort of support.
 Many people were being refused medical help because they were unconscious when they were brought in, penniless, or otherwise unable to give account of themselves.
 We took the decision to employ a full-time bystander – Shibu.

 Shibu is a remarkable young man.
 He has a great concern for people in need, and is completely dedicated to the task of looking after many patients at once.
 On a recent visit we offered to take him out for a meal; he refused – he wanted to feed his patients.
 A normal bystander looks after just one person; Shibu looks after anything up to a dozen.
 No mess is too disgusting for him to clean it up with relish.
 No wounds are too septic for him to clean and disinfect them.
 If a patient needs 24/7 care, he will sleep under the patient’s bed.
-And he does all this for no payment – all we provide is board and lodging, a few clothes, and the expenses that he incurs for food and other things for the patients.
+And he does all this for no payment – all we provide is board and lodging, a few clothes, some help for his mother, and the expenses that he incurs for food and other things for the patients.

 Shibu with one of his many patients